oresat/oresat-ax5043-driver/README.md

 The expected use case is to be run on an ARM based machine like a Raspberry Pi or Beaglebone so a Rust crosscompiler setup will make development more convenient.

-Install the cross toolchain: `rustup target add armv7-unknown-linux-gnueabihf` !! warning: The build libc must be <= target libc.
+Install the cross toolchain: `rustup target add armv7-unknown-linux-gnueabihf`. !!
+Warning: The build libc must be <= target libc.
 Example error message:

-/lib/arm-linux-gnueabihf/libc.so.6: version `GLIBC_2.33' not found
+``lib/arm-linux-gnueabihf/libc.so.6: version `GLIBC_2.33' not found``

-On my setup my dev OS has a newer libc than Raspbian on the Pi and I'm unwilling to downgrade my libc.
+On my setup my dev OS has a newer libc than Raspbian on the Pi and I'm unwilling to downgrade it.
 Two options:
 - Upgrade RPI to Bookworm (might be viable now but wasn't at the time)
 - Install older version of LLVM crosscompiler package